ImmoweltGroup/ansible-modules-immowelt/env_file/README.md

 <a name="about"></a>

 ## About
-Module to set or delete environment files permanently.\
+Module to set or delete variables in an environment file.\
-Makes use of the */etc/environment* file
+Makes use of the */etc/environment* file. \
+Also supports reloading the environment file.

 <br>
 <br>